weiserlab/ambuj/position.md

 # WEISER Group at National University of Singapore

 We are a curiosity driven group of students, engineers and researchers interested in Wireless, Embedded systems and Intelligence, Sensing and Emerging Technologies (WEISER).
-We build real systems, and we often work at the intersection of the area of electronics, communication and computer science.
+We build real systems, and we often work at the intersection of the areas of electronics, communication and computer science.
 Thus, we welcome students with background in computer science, electronics, communication, and related areas.
 We publish scientific results at leading  venues in the area (such as ACM MobiSys, ACM MobiCom, ACM SenSys, ACM HotNets, ACM/IEEE IPSN).
 We are well funded, connected to other leading groups at major universities and companies across the world.
 We have received several awards, grants from industry, and extensive media coverage across the world.

 We are establishing a world-leading group in the area of embedded systems, wireless communications, and mobile computing.
 We are hiring ambitious students and researchers for the following positions: